Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Set-AzResource.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmResource** cmdlet modifies an existing Azure resource.
+The **Set-AzResource** cmdlet modifies an existing Azure resource.
 Specify a resource to modify by name and type or by ID.

 ## EXAMPLES

 ### Example 1: Modify a resource
 ```
-PS C:\> $Resource = Get-AzureRmResource -ResourceType Microsoft.Web/sites -ResourceGroupName ResourceGroup11 -ResourceName ContosoSite
+PS C:\> $Resource = Get-AzResource -ResourceType Microsoft.Web/sites -ResourceGroupName ResourceGroup11 -ResourceName ContosoSite
 PS C:\> $Resource.Properties.Enabled = "False"
-PS C:\> $Resource | Set-AzureRmResource -Force
+PS C:\> $Resource | Set-AzResource -Force
 ```

-The first command gets the resource named ContosoSite by using the Get-AzureRmResource cmdlet, and then stores it in the $Resource variable.
+The first command gets the resource named ContosoSite by using the Get-AzResource cmdlet, and then stores it in the $Resource variable.
 The second command modifies a property of $Resource.
 The final command updates the resource to match $Resource.

 ### Example 2: Modify all resources in a given resource group
 ```
-PS C:\> $Resource = Get-AzureRmResource -ResourceGroupName testrg PS C:\> $Resource | ForEach-Object { $_.Tags.Add("testkey", "testval") }
+PS C:\> $Resource = Get-AzResource -ResourceGroupName testrg PS C:\> $Resource | ForEach-Object { $_.Tags.Add("testkey", "testval") }
-PS C:\> $Resource | Set-AzureRmResource -Force
+PS C:\> $Resource | Set-AzResource -Force

 Name              : kv-test
 ResourceId        : /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/testrg/providers/Microsoft.KeyVault/vaults/kv-test